tungli/F5170-python/2_Fundamentals/README.md

 You can then try solving the following problems.

 ## Vector product
-Write a function that accepts 5 arguments: *q,m,v,E,B*, and calculates the Lorentz force.
+Write a function that accepts 5 arguments: *q,m,v,E,B*, and calculates the acceleration from the Lorentz force.
 Browse the internet to find the function which calculates the [vector product](https://en.wikipedia.org/wiki/Cross_product) of two 3-element vectors and implement it in your function.
 Test your function.